 There are some hotels, however, that have found the secret to designing beautiful hotel websites that drive direct bookings.
-So that you can improve the look and function of your own website, we’ll share with you the five fundamental elements of web design and the real-life hotel websites that have nailed them, inspiring travellers to book instead of bounce.
+So that you can improve the look and function of your own website, we’ll share with you the five fundamental elements of web design and the real-life hotel websites that have nailed them, inspiring travelers to book instead of bounce.

 An image carousel that works: Hotel Cap Rocat